squidpan/jickmagger-obsidian-20251111/Squad-npqs.md

 Hello squad,

 Here is a quick note to tell you that I had a great time working in the squad with all you of guys.
-I wish you all the best on the exciting journey to the cloud.
+I wish you all the best on your exciting journey to the cloud.
 You guys are a resilient bunch that always deliver.
+I couldn't have been part of a better team.

-Until the next time.
+Thank you.
 Farewell.
 paul